CharlesTaylor7/acronymia/README.md

   - [x] a synchronized 30 second timer.
   - [x] acronym input
   - [x] of submissions received
-- [ ] Judging step
+- [x] Judging step
-  - [ ] player view
+  - [x] player view
-      - [ ] readonly list of submissions
+      - [x] readonly list of submissions
-  - [ ] judge view
+  - [x] judge view
-      - [ ] list of submissions each of which is a button for selecting winner
+      - [x] list of submissions each of which is a button for selecting winner
       - [ ] after a winner for the round is selected the next round starts with a small delay.
 Say 5 seconds for everyone to see the result
-- [ ] Results step
+- [x] Results step
-  - [ ] Show a scoreboard of player points
+  - [x] Show a scoreboard of player points

-- [ ] Refactor SSE & server functions into using websockets for a more realtime experience
+- [x] Refactor SSE & server functions into using websockets for a more realtime experience

-### Deferred from MVP
-- rounds end manually when judge wants them too.
-Syncrhonizing time is tricky.
-- Literally everything

 # Development